harryalexanderdunn/local-airflow-docker/README.md

 The key components are:

 * **airflow-docker-compose.yaml** - contains the Basic Airflow cluster configuration for CeleryExecutor with Redis and PostgreSQL
-* **airflow-docker-compose-lite.yaml** - contains the Basic Airflow cluster configuration for LoaclExecutor
+* **airflow-docker-compose-lite.yaml** - contains the Basic Airflow cluster configuration for LocalExecutor
 * **Dockerfile** - user Docker image so that you can install libraries from your requirements.txt
 * **requirements.txt** - python libraries for use in airflow dag
 * **.airflowignore** - Ignore anything not ending with _dag.py